1-3 years of university-level Chinese

 The teaching methods allow students at the elementary and intermediate proficiency levels to acquire language skills required for effective communication in a short period of time.
 For advanced students, this program's goal is to help develop language proficiency at a professional level.

 There will be a program orientation at the beginning of the session in Beijing.
 Students will visit famous places like the Forbidden City and the Great Wall while in China's capital.
-Programmed activities include excursions in Tianjin and the surrounding area.
+Program activities include excursions in Tianjin and the surrounding area.
 Toward the end of the program, participants will spend five days visiting another part of China.
 Past sites have included Taishan Mountain, the Shaolin Temple, and Xi'an, home of the Terra Cotta Warriors.
 Conversation partners from among interested TUT students are available.
-Homestays of varying lengths may be offered as space allows.

 The program typically runs from June 1 through July 31